Matt Olson Player Props: Braves vs. Cubs

 Matt Olson At The Plate

-- Olson has 105 hits, which is tops among Atlanta hitters this season, while batting .263 with 58 extra-base hits.
+- Olson leads Atlanta in total hits (106) this season while batting .262 with 59 extra-base hits.

-- He ranks 59th in batting average, 20th in on base percentage, and third in slugging among the qualifying batters in MLB play.
+- Among qualifying hitters in MLB action, he ranks 66th in batting average, 21st in on-base percentage, and second in slugging.

-- He has hit a long ball in 29.2% of his games this year, and 7.8% of his plate appearances.
+- In 29.0% of his games this season, he has gone deep, and 7.8% of his trips to the dish.

-- Olson has picked up an RBI in 46.2% of his games this season, with more than one RBI in 21.7% of his games.
-He has also driven in three or more runs in 12 contests.
+- In 46.7% of his games this season, Olson has had at least one RBI.
+He's picked up more than one in 21.5% and driven in three or more of his team's runs in 12 contests.

+- In 60 of 107 games this year, he has scored, and 20 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.